jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

 For those who don't know: [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci) is a sequence of numbers starting with 0,1 whose next number is the sum of the two previous numbers.
-After having multiple of my CS classes gave lectures and multiple homework on the Fibonacci sequence; I decided that it would be a great idea to write a blog post going over the 4 main ways of calculating the nth term of the Fibonacci sequence.
+After having multiple of my CS classes give lectures and homeworks on the Fibonacci sequence; I decided to write a blog post going over the 4 main ways of calculating the nth term of the Fibonacci sequence.
-In addition to providing python code for calculating the nth perm of the sequence, a proof for their validity and analysis of their time complexities both mathematically and empirically will be examined.
+In addition to providing the python code for calculating the nth perm of the sequence, a proof for their validity and an analysis of their time complexities both mathematically and empirically will be examined.

 # Slow Recursive Definition